-The Dark Room is a place where writers take center stage and their work has a chance to grow.
-The Dark Room is an ongoing event held on the second Tuesday of each month.
-The Dark Room affords emerging and veteran playwrights the space and resources to develop new works.
-It offers a venue to workshop plays, novels, poems, or any other written work in a supportive, yet critical environment.
+The Dark Room is a place where writers take center stage, and their work has a chance to grow.
+Held on the second Tuesday of every month, this ongoing event affords emerging and veteran writers the space and resources to develop new works.
+The Dark Room offers a venue to workshop plays, poems, screenplays, or other written work in a supportive yet critical environment.

 And don’t forget – FREE Beer!

 Suggested donation of $5 is welcomed at the door, but not required.

 Occasionally, The Dark Room will present a longer selection from a featured writer.
 If you are interested in being a featured writer, please send a 20-30 page script selection along with a short bio, cast requirements, descriptions of the characters, and a synopsis of the piece to Mindy Herman and John Busser.

 CPT is proud to be a leader in providing platforms for new work and emerging artists.

 CPT has led the community in producing new plays by local and nationally recognized playwrights.
 In the past 10 years, CPT produced 107 staged readings and showcases, 98 workshop productions, and 55 full productions of world premieres—in addition to hundreds of community-created plays read, workshopped, and performed through our education and community programs.